funganayimutamiri/apl-fm/README.md

 Build the frontend assets: npm run build

 Usage

+To get started with our web app, simply register by providing a generic email address and a password.
+Please note that the password must be at least 8 characters long to ensure your account's security.
+Once you've filled in the necessary information, you'll be ready to explore all the features our app has to offer!

 Navigate to the "Image Upload" page, where you can select an image file from your device.
 You have the option to add a brief description of the image.
 Click the "Upload" button to complete the upload process.